RichardXiao13/Raytracer/README.md

     Did not test on dragon.obj (Estimated around 11 hours); 871414 objects.

+# BVH Construction Results Using Binned SAH with 1 Thread and 10 Buckets; Construction has O(NlogN)

+    Takes < 0.00 seconds on suzanne.obj; 968 objects.

+    Takes 0.01 seconds on teapot.obj; 2256 objects.

+    Takes 0.01 seconds on cow.obj; 5804 objects.

+    Takes 0.15 seconds on bunny.obj; 69451 objects.

+    Takes 0.22 seconds on lucy.obj; 99970 objects.

+    Takes 2.74 seconds dragon.obj; 871414 objects.

 # Bottlenecks

 findingClosestObject and findingAnyObject calls to the BVH.
 Given log(N) find time, each ray incurs 2log(N) cost, double a single call to the BVH.
 Need to improve intersection algorithm/data structure, or reduce calls.

-BVH building takes a very long time in scenes with many, many objects.
+SAH BVH building takes a very long time in scenes with many, many objects.
 This can be seen with tenthousand.txt where the fastest rendering method takes around 12 seconds to build the BVH.
 This becomes a very apparent bottleneck with multi-threading.
 The main thread builds the BVH in around 12 seconds, but rendering on many threads can take only around 30 seconds.
-A solution might be multi-threading the build process for the BVH.
-Will be difficult to do though...

 # Multi-threading strategies